darealShadow/php8.1fpm/README.md

 # php8.1fpm
 This repository contains the details around building a container for PHP8.1 FPM.
 I use this container in my implementation within Kubernetes for a nextcloud instance and I document this journey on https://youtube.com/@IloveOpenSourceSoftware.
+The container build file is the sh script in this repository.
+Feel free to use and modify to your needs.
+Take a look at my channel on youtube to see how I used it.